Geographic Spines in the 2020 Census Disclosure Avoidance System: A Pareto Frontier of Geounit Definitions

-One can use a similar technique to show that, in the case in which $\rho$--zCDP primitive Gaussian mechanisms are used to define $\boldsymbol{y},$ bypassing a parent will increase at least one diagonal element of $\textup{Var}(V \boldsymbol{\hat{x}})$ whenever the parent has two or more children, and the diagonal elements of $\textup{Var}(V \boldsymbol{\hat{x}})$ will remain unchanged whenever the parent has only one child.
-In part for this reason, our decision rule for the case in which $\rho$--zCDP primitive Gaussian mechanisms are used is simply to bypass parent geounits with only one child.
-However, given the top-down manner in which the TDA fixes estimates to ensure consistency with the estimates of the parent geounits, the estimates of a child geounit are fixed by those of the parent geounit whenever the parent only has one child geounit.
-Thus, we need not solely rely on the change in the diagonal elements of $\textup{Var}(V \boldsymbol{\hat{x}})$ to motivate the decision rule for this case; an alternative motivation is provided in the following observation.
-Note that the decision rule provided in Theorem \ref{pure_dp_bypassing} results in at least the same number of geounits being bypassed, since, whenever $\nc=1,$ the condition in the statement of the theorem becomes $\geopropStrat[l+1, 1] \geq 0,$ and we require each $\geopropStrat[l,u]$ to be non-negative.
+One can use a similar technique to show that, in the case in which $\rho$--zCDP implementing Gaussian mechanisms are used to define $\boldsymbol{y},$ bypassing a parent will increase at least one diagonal element of $\textup{Var}(W \boldsymbol{\hat{x}})$ whenever the parent has two or more children, and the diagonal elements of $\textup{Var}(W \boldsymbol{\hat{x}})$ will remain unchanged whenever the parent has only one child.
+In part for this reason, our decision rule for the case in which $\rho$--zCDP discrete or continuous Gaussian mechanisms are used within the DAS consists of only bypassing parent geounits with only one child.
+As described in the introduction, this decision rule can also be motivated more directly than what was done in Theorem \ref{pure_dp_bypassing}.
+Specifically, given the top-down manner in which the DAS fixes estimates to ensure consistency with the estimates of the parent geounits, the estimates of a child geounit are fixed by those of the parent geounit whenever the parent only has one child geounit.
+Thus, if we did not bypass parent geounits with only one child, the PLB allocation of these child geounits would simply not be used, in the sense that the noisy measurements of these child geounits would not impact the histogram estimates of the child geounits, as is also described in the following observation.
+Note that the decision rule provided in Theorem \ref{pure_dp_bypassing} results in at least the same number of geounits being bypassed, since, whenever $\nc=1,$ the decision rule provided in Theorem \ref{pure_dp_bypassing} results in bypassing being chosen for any PLB allocations of the parent and child geounits.

-\begin{observation} The DP primitive mechanism answers for each child geounit that does not have a sibling geounit are not used.
-Thus, the variance of the DP primitive mechanisms output that are actually used to construct the final estimates in the TDA can be decreased by bypassing all parent geounits with only one child. \end{observation}
+\begin{observation} The noisy answers for each child geounit that does not have a sibling geounit do not impact the output of the DAS.
+Thus, the variance of the noisy answers that are used to construct the histogram estimates of these child geounits can be decreased by bypassing all parent geounits with only one child. \end{observation}

-Algorithm \ref{detUpdate} summarizes how both of these decision rules are used within the spine optimization routines of the TDA.
-Note that this algorithm starts at the block group geolevel rather than the US, which ensures that no remaining geounits can be bypassed after only one pass over the spine.
+Algorithm \ref{detUpdate} summarizes how both decision rules are used within the spine optimization routines of the DAS.
+Note that this algorithm starts at the block group geolevel and iterates up the spine to the US geolevel, rather than starting at the US geolevel and moving downward, which ensures that no remaining geounits can be bypassed after only one pass through the spine.

 \LinesNotNumbered